vanphong93/landing-page-samar/README.md

 ## Todo

 - Create a website based on a template.
--Add dark theme and responsive web.
+- Add dark theme and responsive web.